Ambient Occlusion

 This techniques are so realistic because they use the scene geometry and textures to calculate the light for a certain number of iterations (global illumination).
 This iterations are known as bounces, the number of times a light path collides on a surface and changes direction.

-To simplify or “fake” global illumination we could place lights from all directions by gessing how the surface should look.
-Whith this strategy we avoid global illumination, instead we only use a single bounce from each light.
+To simplify or “fake” global illumination we could place lights from all directions by “gessing” how the surface should look.
+Whith this strategy we avoid computing global illumination and we only use a single bounce from each light.

 fig 4: Global Illumination using virtual lights. fig 4: Global Illumination using virtual lights.